Nov 22, 2024

 by Nadia El-Yaouti | Jan 25, 2021

-President Joe Biden Photo Source: President Joe Biden in Philadelphia. file photo Dec 12, 2020.
+President Biden giving a thumbs up while walking outside, surrounded by people wearing masks.
+Photo Source: President Joe Biden in Philadelphia. file photo Dec 12, 2020.
 (AP Photo/Susan Walsh)

 President Biden started off his first day in office signing 17 executive orders, one of which addresses the national rental eviction crisis during the pandemic.
 In the order, President Biden asked the Centers for Disease Control and Prevention (CDC) to extend the current federal eviction moratorium until March 31st.
 The current moratorium only extends until the end of January.